G20 requires big insurers to hold more capital

 The IAIS will come up with bespoke capital requirements for each GSII by the end of 2015, to be complied with from 2019.

-The list of GSIIs will be updated by the FSB every November.
+The list of GSIIs will be updated by the G20’s regulatory task force, the Financial Stability Board (FSB), every November.
 Insurers named in November 2017 will have to comply with the 2019 deadline for holding extra capital.

 FSB Chairman Mark Carney has said that some insurers may not have to find extra capital as they will already hold enough to meet their GSII requirement.